StevenWu1999/KNEC/README.md

 * change make.inc according to your machine

 * mkdir parameter_list,  put all the parameters files in it.
 Parameters files should be named in accordance with outdir.
-For example, if there are two parameters files in parameter_list: blh_Apr2_zb, sfho_Apr2_zb, then in blh_Apr2_zb outdir should be "Data_blh_Apr2_zb", and in sfho_Apr2_zb outdir should be "Data_sfho_Apr2_zb"
+For example, if there are two parameters files in parameter_list: blh_Apr2_zb, sfho_Apr2_zb, then in blh_Apr2_zb outdir should be "Data_blh_Apr2_zb", and in sfho_Apr2_zb outdir should be "Data_sfho_Apr2_zb".
+There are some examples in the folder parameter_examples

 * sh multiknec.sh.
 When the program is finished, the screen_output files will be placed in the Data_ folders.